Personal Independence Payment

 - Don’t overestimate your ability to do things.
 If your condition varies, let them know about what you are like on bad days as well as good days.
 The healthcare professional’s opinion should not be based on a snapshot of your condition on the day of the consultation – they should consider the effects of your condition over time.
 If you have problems at some stage of the day, for example if mornings are difficult for you but you feel better once you have taken your medication, this is relevant.
 Intermittent problems can still help you get an award of PIP.

 - You should only be treated as being able to perform a task if you can do so safely, to an acceptable standard, repeatedly and in a reasonable time period.
 Try to make it clear to the healthcare professional if this is not the case.

 After the consultation, the healthcare professional will complete their report and send it to a Department for Work and Pensions case manager.
 They will then decide whether or not to award you PIP and, if it is awarded, at what rate and for how long.

 How is PIP paid?

-PIP is normally paid every 4 weeks into a bank, building society or Post Office card account.
+Personal Independence Payment (PIP) is normally paid every 4 weeks into a bank, building society or Post Office card account.

 Asking for your PIP claim to be looked at again